fhermosilloup/VTS-MOTR/README.md

 All experiments in this work are conducted using the **UA-DETRAC** dataset, a widely used benchmark for **multi-object detection and tracking** in vehicle traffic surveillance.

 **Download Dataset:**
-- The dataset required for training and evaluation can be downloaded from the following Google Drive link:  [UA-DETRAC Dataset (Google Drive)](https://drive.google.com/file/d/1fQC6CEWOeL9pnJ4ZdD7U2gromcnWDRgm/view)
+- The dataset required for training and evaluation can be downloaded from the following Google Drive link:  [UA-DETRAC Dataset](https://drive.google.com/file/d/1fQC6CEWOeL9pnJ4ZdD7U2gromcnWDRgm/view)
 - **Official Project Page:**  [UA-DETRAC Benchmark – Official Site](https://sites.google.com/view/daweidu/projects/ua-detrac?authuser=0)

 ### Dataset Reference